 We invite your support on this journey as we strive to overcome barriers and focus solutions to achieve real and lasting change.

-Te Kete Hononga is Reconnecting Northland’s core service-based offering.
-Its primary aim is to streamline access to the ‘know how’ required to achieve and scale up conservation efforts in Northland.
-This will be achieved through delivery of targeted ecological tools, services, and resources to community groups, via on the ground relationships with our Connectivity Activators.
+Te Kete Hononga is Reconnecting Northland’s innovative new service.
+Its primary aim is to streamline access to the ‘know-how’ required to achieve and scale up conservation efforts in Te Tai Tokerau, Northland.
+This will be achieved through the delivery of targeted ecological tools, services and resources to community groups, via on-the-ground relationships with our Kairaranga.

 Interested in learning more, click the button below.